rggasoto/Udacity-P5/README.md

 The dataset was divided in  `vehicle` and `non-vehicle` images.
 The images are then passed in a feature extractor, that extracts spatial features, the histogram on `YCrCb` channel, and the HOG features.

-The miage below show a comparison between a vehicle and a non-vehicle image.
+The image below show a comparison between a vehicle and a non-vehicle image.
 It can be seen that while the histogram have some differences, specially in Y channel, the major change comes from the HOG, that contains significantly different features between vehicles and non-vehicles.
 ![alt text][image1]

 ### Parameters Configuration